flamisz/flamisz.github.io/_posts/2017-04-06-laravel-echo-dusk-vuejs.markdown

 twitter: 861512696939790336
 ---

-The best way to learn new things and features is build something on that features.
-Of course you can learn the basics from video courses but you have to use it to be confident.
+The best way to learn new things and features is build something on that feature.
+Of course you can learn the basics from video courses, but you have to use it to be confident.

 That’s why I create a small “something” to learn and practice how to use and how **Laravel Echo** with **Pusher** works.
-It’s a kind of tutorial for myself.
+It’s a kind of tutorial for me.

 ![Comment app gif]({{ site.url }}/assets/images/comments2.gif)